w3f/Grants-Program/applications/yiban_chen1.md

 - **_Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?_**

 We are unaware of any of project that is focusing on critical components, such as email/communication, basic web3 hosting, and decentralized federated login, these services will enable a user to move from web2 to web3.

+We looked at the system.remark call, while we found system.remark would allow for simple note creation, but would limit the ability to enhance our Note feature.
+In the future we plan to add two gatekeeper mechanisms on the note receiver side.
+First, whitelist a set of wallet address senders, and secondly the ability of a wallet address to set an amount of token required to be sent along with the note before the wallet address would accept the note.
+We also have had some initial feedback that users would be interested in selling the notes, which we believe utilizing ORML-NFT would be the best for this scenario for selling notes in the future.

 ## Team :busts_in_silhouette: